 Social and ecological benefits need to be considered during the development of forest management plans.
-Possible uses and benefits to consider include:
+Possible uses and benefits to consider include

-- Outdoor activities; •
+- Outdoor activities:

-- Timber and forest cover; ٠
+- Timber and forest cover;

 - Hunting, fishing, and trapping activities;

 - Ecotourism;

 - Cultural and heritage resources

-- Ecological goods and services, and
+- · Ecological goods and services, and

 - Other non-timber forest products

 Target i) reflects MIFLAG's desire for diversity in the local economy.
 It focuses on areas not already covered by other elements, indicators, or targets.
 The indicator relates to non-timber products and support for other forestry-dependent businesses.
-The target was raised from 75 to 100 in 2016 due to the high number of permits issued to the public for firewood.